Celayix Home » Employee Turnover Costs and The Importance of the First Year

 LACK OF OPPORTUNITIES FOR PROGRESSION

 Research shows that career progression and advancement opportunities are important to most employees.
 A recent study on the attitudes of employees towards career advancement noted that 37.55% of respondents said that it would “very much” affect their decision to leave.
 Another 23.21% said it would “somewhat” affect theirs.
-Giving the opportunity for growth within the company gives employees less need to look elsewhere.
+Giving the opportunity for growth within the company gives employees less of a need to look elsewhere.

 WORKLOAD AND WORK-LIFE BALANCE